SirRamEsq/SmartShape2D/README.md

 The textures used are similar to what you would use if making terrain using TileMaps/TileSets

+**This plugin is under ACTIVE DEVELOPMENT!
+If you find any issues, by all means let us know.
+Read the section below on Contributing and post an issue if one doesn't already exist**

 # Support
 - Supported and Tested on Godot 3.2
 - Should work with later versions of Godot 3.x